-The project launch meeting has several purposes.
-These include:
+The launch meeting has several purposes.
+They include the following:

-– explaining how team members’ tasks are connected to the scope and objective of the project
+- Links between tasks and the overall objective (scope) of the project

-– explaining how the project result will affect the team members’ performance evaluation
+- How the project success will benefit the team members

-– generating enthusiasm and commitment to the project.
-Project Launch Main Page
+- Generating enthusiasm and commitment to the project.

-To achieve all these benefits, the project sponsor and project manager need to carefully plan the project launch.
-Depending on the project, there may be certain issues or fears that are affecting the team members’ and stakeholders’ attitudes about the project.
-The project launch meeting is not the time to “downplay” or try and minimize these concerns.
-Instead, we should use the launch meeting to directly address people’s concerns about the impact of the project on their departments and their daily work.
+To achieve the benefits and avoid the problems, the project sponsor and project manager need to carefully plan and control the project launch meeting.
+Very often there are issues or concerns that are affecting the team members’ and stakeholders’ attitudes about the project.
+The project sponsor and project manager should understand these concerns and have a plan for addressing them.
+The project launch meeting is not the time to “downplay” or try and minimize the concerns.
+Instead, the project sponsor and project manager should use the launch meeting to directly address people’s concerns about the impact of the project on their departments and their daily work.